 SUBMIT A COMMENT

-You can submit comments to the Utah Independent Redistricting Commission via email.
+Submit comments to the Utah Independent Redistricting Commission about your thoughts or concerns:

 Legislative Redistricting Committee 2021

 Utah’s Independent Redistricting Commission

 Previous DATES IN THE 2021 COMMUNITY DISTRICTING PROCESS

 Process of redrawing the districts within a jurisdiction to reflect the results of the reapportioning process as well as the results of the Census; for example, congressional district boundaries may be changed to account for population shifts within a state.

 Drawing a district with boundaries that favor one or more groups of voters and/or some candidates over others.

 Process of surveying and counting the U.S. population, using mailed surveys and in-person visits to homes, mandated by the U.S. Constitution and done every ten years by the federal government.
 Its results are used for reapportioning House seats among the states and redistricting districts within states.
 The last Census took place in 2020.

 Group of people in a geographical area, such as a specific region or neighborhood, who have common political, social, or economic interests.
 Examples of COI’s are groups who are committed to preserving a local park, creating a new subway line in a city or achieving increased funding for a community college.